JEMeyer/Neural.NET/README.md

 Here is an example of a "typical" MNIST network with 784 input nodes, and two hidden layers.
 The first hidden layer has 100 nodes, the next has 50 nodes, and the output layer has 10 nodes.
  > Network _network = new Network(784, new[] { 100, 50 }, 10);

-With this your network is all initialized.
-Each layer has the matrix of weights and a vector of biases created to the proper dimensions defined in teh constructor.
+With this, your network is all initialized.
+Each layer has the matrix of weights and a vector of biases created to the proper dimensions defined in the constructor.
 These matrices and vectors have been initialized with a value between 0.0 and 1.0 following a normal distrubution.

 At this point your Network is fully functional, but untrained.
 You can feed in the values you plan on feeding in after training, but as you'd imagine the results will be more or less random.
 When you want to run the network, simply use:
 > _network.FeedForward(double[] input)